qiime2/docs/source/glossary.rst

       A general term for an *artifact* or *visualization*.
 A *result* is produced by a *method*, *visualizer*, or *pipeline*.

    Visualization
          Data that can be generated as output from a QIIME *visualizer*.
-Visualizations typically have the file extension ``.qzv``.
+Visualizations typically have the extension ``.qzv`` when written to file.

    Visualizer
       An *action* that takes some combination of *artifacts* and *parameters* as input, and produces exactly one *visualization* as output.
 Output *visualizations*, by definition, cannot be used as input to other QIIME 2 *methods* or *visualizers*. *Visualizers* can only produce terminal output in a QIIME analysis.